 Your bail application will be stronger if the person offering accommodation comes to court.
-The immigration judge may refuse the application if the person offering accommodation does not come to court.
 If the person cannot come to court, the immigration judge will sometimes accept a letter which explains why he or she cannot come to court to confirm the offer of accommodation.